 - An important project currently being coordinated by Andy Smith is called ‘The House I Live In’.
 Information is being gathering about who has lived where in Bradwell over the years.
 Information collected, written, oral and photographic is being attached, house-by-house to a map of the village.

 - The Society has approximately 40 members and the annual subscription is £10.
 Everyone is welcome to join and there are no age limits.

-- Visitors may attend up to three of the Society’s talks on payment of a fee of £5 for each talk but thereafter are expected to become full members
+- Visitors may attend up to two of the Society’s talks on payment of a fee of £5 for each.
+Having paid twice thereafter they will become a full member for that year.